Teeradon Supapunpinyo

 Teeradon Supapunpinyo (ธีรดนย์ ศุภพันธุ์ภิญโญ; RTGS: Thiradon Supphaphanphinyo; born 27 April 1997), also known by his nickname James, is a Thai actor, singer, and model.
 He became known for his role in the GTH television series Hormones, and has starred in the films Bad Genius (2017) and Homestay (2018).

 Early life and education

-Teeradon was born on 27 April 1997 in Bangkok, Thailand.

-He graduated school from Suankularb Wittayalai School, and attained a bachelor's degree from the Faculty of Journalism and Mass Communication, Thammasat University.
+Teeradon was born on 27 April 1997.
+He attended primary school at Rajini School and graduated secondary school from Suankularb Wittayalai School.
+He attained a bachelor's degree from the Faculty of Journalism and Mass Communication, Thammasat University, graduating in 2022.

 Career

 Teeradon began his acting career in 2014 through Hormones: The Next Gen, a talent-searching and reality TV programme produced by Nadao Bangkok (a subsidiary of GTH), which cast actors for the second and third seasons of the main Hormones series, which had been a hit the previous year.
 Teeradon first appeared in the series' second season as the supporting character Sun, and reprised the role as a main character in the third season.
 He appeared in several other TV productions by GTH and its affiliates, including the horror anthology ThirTEEN Terrors and the mini-series Stay: Saga..
 Love Always in 2015, the Promlikit (Destiny) segment of the 2016 series Love Songs Love Series and its sequel in 2017.

 He had his first film role in the 2017 hit Bad Genius, in which he played the character Pat.
 He portrayed a teenager with major depressive order in the 2017 TV series Project S, and had his first lead role in the 2018 film Homestay.